nerissa29/reading-notes/class3-01.md

 ```

 The new table's structure is defined by its **table schema**, which defines its columns, including its name, data type, and constraint if needed[^9].
-The **IF NOT EXISTS** clausee is used to skip creating table if table with the same name already exists[^9].
+The **IF NOT EXISTS** clause is used to skip creating a table if the table with the same name already exists[^9].
 By default, SQL will throw an error if creating a table with a name that already exists.

 Below is the screenshot of data types from [SQL Lesson 16: Creating tables](https://sqlbolt.com/lesson/creating_tables):